DryKISS/industryui.com/components/molecules/datePicker/README.md

-# Date Picker
+# Calendar Date Picker

-Provides three selects to pick the day month and year
+Provides select to pick the day month and year